A Distributed Multi-Vehicle Coordination Algorithm for Navigation in Tight Environments: INTRODUCTION

 Compared to ~\cite{Keviczky2007}, our proposed approach does not require the solution of a MILP problem that can be computationally expensive to solve.
-In addition, compared to ~\cite{Alonso2018,Chen2018,Rey2018} our method does not require any linearization (which could reduce the solution space of the problem) of the collision-avoidance constraints.
-Also compared to ~\cite{Alonso2018}, our approach does not require the use of motion primitives (the robot dynamics are directly included in the NMPC formulation).
-Compared to ~\cite{VanParys2017}, our strategy allows to specify a desired distance between the robots, instead of using separating hyperplanes.
+In addition, compared to ~\cite{Alonso2018, Chen2018, Rey2018} our method does not require any linearization (which could reduce the solution space of the problem) of the collision-avoidance constraints.
+Also compared to ~\cite{Alonso2018}, our approach does not require the use of motion primitives (the vehicle dynamics are directly included in the NMPC formulation).
+Compared to ~\cite{VanParys2017}, our strategy allows to specify a desired distance between the vehicles, instead of using separating hyperplanes.
 Inspired by~\cite{Zhang2018, ZhangParking2018}, our method uses dual optimization to formulate the collision avoidance constraints.
 Compared to~\cite{Zhang2018, ZhangParking2018}, however, our method exploits the structure of the coordination problem to solve it in a distributed fashion.
+Compared to~\cite{ferranti2022distributed}, we rely on the structure of the dual problem to deal with collision avoidance constraints and on a polytopic representation of the vehicles.
+In \cite{9760054}, a vehicle optimal overtaking maneuver planning is studied.
+A two-layer trajectory optimization framework is introduced and a near-optimal reference generator is presented.
+While this work considers trajectory optimization for overtaking maneuvers, our work presents a distributed optimization for the simultaneous optimization of multiple cooperative vehicles.